Acroyoga & Partner Acrobatics Classes

 What is acroyoga?

-Acroyoga combines the power of acrobatics with the mindfulness of yoga, connecting two (or more!) people in a playful way.
+Acroyoga combines the power of acrobatics with the mindfulness of yoga, connecting two (or more) people in a playful way.
 And it’s easier than it looks!
 Because it uses technique instead of, say, strength, anyone can learn acroyoga — regardless of age, gender or size.

 A regular acroyoga practice will help improve strength, balance, flexibility, coordination, and spatial awareness — a truly holistic workout that can be enjoyed with friends!
 By working together, we also learn how to build trust, communicate effectively, and reach new heights with each other.